AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Tutorials/Use ARMS Prometheus Monitoring to monitor Kafka applications.md

     io.prometheus.jmx.WebServer 9997 /opt/exporter_kafka/kafka-0-8-2.yml &
     ```

-    The application configuration is complete.
+    After you perform the preceding operations, the application configuration is complete.
 You can run the following command to check whether jmx\_exporter is running properly:

     ```
-    curl http://<IP address of the server where jmx_exporter is located>:9997/metrics
+    curl http://<IP address of the server where jmx_exporter is deployed>:9997/metrics
     ```

     For more information about Kafka metrics, see [Monitoring Kafka](https://docs.confluent.io/current/kafka/monitoring.html).